CEE Banking Sectors: In crisis and recovery mode at the same time

 A lot of balancing acts for politicians, regulators and banks ahead

-At the policy and regulatory level, it will be crucial in the coming 12-18 months to find meaningful coordinated solutions to important issues such as moratoria, the expiry of moratoria, tax deferrals and home/host-country regulatory issues.
+At the policy and regulatory level, it will be crucial in the coming 12-18 months to find meaningful co-ordinated solutions to important issues such as moratoria, the expiry of moratoria, tax deferrals and home/host-country regulatory issues.

 The same applies at political level to national fiscal and/or supranational support programmes (e.g. with regards to the potential extension of support programmes supported by the EU's SURE initiative).